Speakers

 Series Moderator

-MODERATOR: David Pogue, "CBS Sunday Morning" correspondent, will moderate all three programs.
+David Pogue, "CBS Sunday Morning" correspondent, will moderate all three programs.
 He’s a seven-time Emmy winner, five-time TED speaker, host of 20 “NOVA”science specials on PBS, creator of the CBS News podcast “Unsung Science.”
 He began his career conducting and arranging Broadway musicals, then made the obvious evolution to writing for computer magazines; eventually, he became the weekly New York Times tech columnist, a task he fulfilled for 13 years.
-Pogue is the author of more than 120 books, including seven books in the “…for Dummies” series, dozens in his own “Missing Manual” series and his magnum opus, “How to Prepare for Climate Change.”
-He serves on the board of Bedford 2030, and he lives in Bedford Hills.
+Pogue is the author of more than 120 books, including seven books in the “…for Dummies” series, dozens in his own “Missing Manual” series, “How to Prepare for Climate Change,” and his 2026 magnum opus, “Apple: The First 50 Years.”
+He serves on the board of Bedford 2030 and Caramoor Center for Music and the Arts, and lives in Bedford.

-Budd Veverka, Director of Land Management for Mianus River Gorge.
+Budd Veverka, Director of Conservation & Stewardship for Mianus River Gorge.
 A noted expert on bears and other mammals, invasive species, and forest restoration, Budd spent more than a decade as a wildlife biologist in several states across the South and Midwest; including in Indiana where his research focused on farmland wildlife, and he authored the National Wildlife Pheasant Conservation Plan.
 Recognized as a Certified Wildlife Biologist and Fellow by The Wildlife Society, Budd was most recently president of their Northeast Section Chapter.

 Rod Christie, Executive Director, Mianus River Gorge.
 Rod is a wildlife biologist with over 40 years of experience in land conservation, ecological research and education and has been involved in countless environmental efforts throughout the region, many of which have been key to the health and beauty of the Mianus River, its wildlife and its watershed community.